“Life is either a daring adventure or nothing at all.” – Helen Keller

 Honestly, I was skeptical about homeopathy at first.
 I have always been sort of a “science snob”.
 I was a science nerd in high school.
 I graduated from Boston University with a B.A. in Biology.
 Homeopathy did not fit into my understanding of how the human body functions, it could not be explained by biochemistry.
 It was just weird to me.

 However I am also adventurous.
 I decided to take a risk and consult with a homeopath.
 I had some digestive issues and adrenal fatigue and I was very limited in the types of detox I could do because I was still nursing.
 So I set up a free Skype consultation with a well-known homeopath and ended up hiring her.
 I only needed one consultation, because my health issues were minor.
 Once I started the remedies they started working immediately.
-In fact I had a very strange experience I can’t even put into words, one that I cannot explain.

 So after I saw the positive effects of homeopathy one would think I would be convinced.
 Not exactly, I still wasn’t really sure.
 I thought it was the “placebo effect” or maybe my changes in diet.
 I really struggled with this.
 So I decided to do an experiment.
 I purchased a homeopathic first aid kit from Amazon.
 I read through the reviews and most were good, though there were a few “negative nellies” who wrote reviews as well.
 (I was not sure they actually used the product, their comments gave me the impression they had something against homeopathy).
-I decided to ignore those comments and asses the product based on my experience.
+I decided to ignore those comments and assess the product based on my experience.
 The only way to really put homeopathy to the test would be to have the remedies available.

 This was just over a year ago.
 In the past year I have used homeopathy for bruises, sunburns, burns, pain, foot/ankle pain, and bug bites.
 I was surprised by how effective it is.
 Sometimes I still find it hard to believe, but seeing is believing.
 I believe what I have personally witnessed.